 While we’re more than happy to talk about the new monster spot that just appeared on our chin or that irritating patch of eczema on our arm, we’re far less chatty when asking for advice about ‘down there.’
-With our days of Sex Ed long gone… I mean who was really listening anyway?
-When it comes to vaginal health (there, we said it) we’re a lot less clued up than we are with the rest of the body.
-Which, is kind of crazy when you think about how important that organ is.
-So, we spoke to the legendary Dr. Doris Day to get her expert advice on everything we should be doing down there to ensure your vagina is healthy and happy.
-Here’s everything you should know, and be doing, to keep your VJJ as healthy as it should be.
+And with our days of Sex Ed long gone (who was really listening anyway?), when it comes to vaginal health, we’re a lot less clued up than we are with the rest of the body.
+Which is kind of crazy when you think about how important that area is.
+So, we decided to get in touch with Dr. Mary Jane Minkin one of the world’s leading gynecologists and professor at the Yale University School of Medicine, as well as board certified NY based dermatologist, Dr. Doris Day to get their expert advice.
+They told us everything we should be doing down there to ensure your vagina is healthy and happy.
+Here’s what they told us…

 1) Don’t crowd it

 Dr. Day says firstly, “It’s already a crowded area, so the last thing it needs is tight clothing and underwear that minimizes blood flow and increases friction.
 This can lead to abrasions, infection and the associated change in vaginal odor.
 It helps to wear loose clothing and breathable cotton underwear or a cotton gusset when possible.”
 This means; think less thongs, more pretty panties, and French knickers.
 It may not always be sexy, but it’s good for your VJJ.
 Sleeping commando is even better as it allows everything down there to get some fresh air!

 2) Know what’s normal